-

 Transport

-From Mallory Square and Westin Piers the Old Town is within easy walking distance.
-Cabs can be hired although many prefer to buy day passes on the circling trolleys or shuttle where passengers can hop on and off at their will.
-Others can hire a bicycle or golf cart.
+From Mallory Square and Westin Piers, the Old Town is within easy walking distance.
+Cabs can be hired, although many prefer to buy day passes on the circling trolleys (trams) or shuttles where passengers can hop on and off at their will.
+Others prefer to hire a bicycle or golf cart.

 Attractions

-Jumping back in time to Harry Truman and Ernest Hemingway is popular at their respective homes.
-The southernmost point on of the US is also a popular tourist destination as is the Lighthouse museum for a great view.
-The Audubon Houses & Tropical Gardens, an aquarium and butterfly and nature conservatory all have impressive collections of local species.
-Several beaches, like Smathers Beach and Fort Zachary, and shopping centres can fill in the rest of one's island time.
+A popular activity is to jump back in time to the days of Harry Truman and Ernest Hemingway by visiting their respective homes.
+The southernmost point on of the US is also an attractive destination as is the Lighthouse Museum for a great view.
+The Audubon Houses & Tropical Gardens (an aquarium, butterfly and nature conservatory) have impressive collections of local species.
+Several beaches, like Smathers Beach and Fort Zachary, and shopping centres can fill up the rest of one's island time.

 Restaurants

-The Flaming Buoy Filet Company - fun eatery serving excellent lobster mac and cheese
+The Flaming Buoy Filet Company - fun eatery serving excellent lobster macaroni cheese

 New York Pasta Garden - great Italian food in a pretty outdoor setting